Trek to remote, pristine lakes in the western Svaneti.

 Day 2: Trip to Okrostskali lakes distance 9.2km , 1296m and 1296m

 Leave the tents on the plateau and take just a daypack - it´s more convenient since you will return here in the evening.

 First, you need to reach the waterfall and climb the rocky slope to the place where the water originates.
-You can use either side of the waterfall - it looks menacing at a larger distance but should be doable (unless it´s still covered with snow).
+It looks menacing at a larger distance but there is a nice, marked trail to the right of the waterfall.
 However, you will need to ascent 400 vertical meters so it´s no easy feat.

 Once you are at the top, Didi Okrostskali (Great Golden/Colorful) appears in front of you.
 After a well-deserved break, you need to reach the Ergzashira pass (2600m) lying above its opposite side - it doesn´t take long as the elevation difference is only 200m.
 From the pass, you see a Kvaka gorge to the south.
 To the west of you runs the mountain ridge towards the main ridge which has north-south direction.
 You need to get there, but can´t just follow the top of the ridge you are standing on since the terrain is not walkable.